alphaprime-dev/sqlalchemy-temp/README.unittests.rst

 database that's in the database URL, *unless* the multiprocessing option is in use via the pytest "-n" flag, which invokes pytest-xdist.
 The multiprocessing option is **enabled by default** when using the tox runner.
-When multiprocessing is used, the SQLAlchemy testing framework will create a new database for each process, and then tear it down after the test run is complete.
+When multiprocessing is used, the ilikesql testing framework will create a new database for each process, and then tear it down after the test run is complete.
 So it will be necessary for the database user to have access to CREATE DATABASE in order for this to work.
 Additionally, as mentioned